smart-edge-open/specs/doc/building-blocks/enhanced-platform-awareness/openness-fpga.md

 The following packages need to be placed into specific directories for the feature to work:

-1. A clean copy of `bbdev_config_service` needs to be placed in the `openness-experience-kits/fpga_config` directory.
-The package can be obtained as part of the 19.10 release of FlexRAN.
-To obtain the package, contact your Intel representative or visit the [Resource Design Center](https://cdrdv2.intel.com/v1/dl/getContent/615743 ).

-2. The OPAE package `n3000-1-3-5-beta-rte-setup.zip` needs to be placed inside the `openness-experience-kits/opae_fpga` directory.
+1. The OPAE package `OPAE_SDK_1.3.7-5_el7.zip` needs to be placed inside the `openness-experience-kits/opae_fpga` directory.
 The package can be obtained as part of Intel® FPGA PAC N3000 OPAE beta release.
-To obtain the package, contact your Intel representative or visit the [Resource Design Center](https://cdrdv2.intel.com/v1/dl/getContent/616082).
+To obtain the package, contact your Intel representative.

-3. The factory image configuration package `n3000-1-3-5-beta-cfg-2x2x25g-setup.zip` needs to be placed inside the `openness-experience-kits/opae_fpga` directory.
-The package can be obtained as part of PAC N3000 OPAE beta release.
-To obtain the package, contact your Intel representative or visit the [Resource Design Center](https://cdrdv2.intel.com/v1/dl/getContent/616080).

 Run setup script `deploy_ne.sh`.

-After a successful deployment, the following pods will be available in the cluster:
+After a successful deployment, the following pods will be available in the cluster (CNI pods may vary depending on deployment):
 ```shell
 kubectl get pods -A